MinalBonde/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
 Please follow below steps to execute this project :
-1) Download zoopkeeper, kafka, elastic search , kibana :
+1) Download zoopkeeper, kafka, elastic search , kibana.
 2) Start the servers in the given sequence below :

   Use below command to Start ZooKeeper: